marihusky01/win11-minigrey-desktop/README.md

 # win11-minigrey-desktop
-simple configs from my w11 current desktop, a work in progress you dont have to do anything else after installing the files
+simple configs from my w11 current desktop, a work in progress, you dont have to do anything else before installing the files other than installing the JetBrainsMono Nerd fonts.

 ## Credits
 - [Wallpaper](https://wall.alphacoders.com/big.php?i=360189) (there are multiple sources so the link is where I think I got it from)
 - [Rainmeter](https://www.rainmeter.net/)